aspect-build/rules_ts/examples/isolated_declarations/README.md

 # TypeScript isolated declarations

-When the `isolated_declarations` compiler option is used, it ensures that a declarations file `.d.ts` can be produced from a single source file at a time.
+When the `isolated_declarations` flag is used, it ensures that a declarations file `.d.ts` can be produced from a single source file at a time.

 See https://devblogs.microsoft.com/typescript/announcing-typescript-5-5/#isolated-declarations
 in particular, the section "Use-case: Parallel Declaration Emit and Parallel Checking"